Office of Operations Freight Management and Operations

 The FHWA encourages States to take advantage of the use of the HOT lane option provided in 23 U.S.C.
 166, so long as the performance of the HOV lane is continuously monitored and continues to meet specified performance standards.
 States should consider converting HOV lanes to HOT lanes whenever the capacity of the HOV lanes is underutilized and congestion occurs in the general-purpose lanes.
 It is, of course, important that States be prepared to comply with the statutory criteria for establishing a HOT lane - automatic tolling, dynamic tolls that vary with the level of congestion, adequate enforcement, and ongoing performance monitoring, evaluation, and reporting and modification of operations when approaching degraded conditions.
 The toll amount should be varied based on historical highway use and/or real-time traffic conditions.
 Chapter IV provides the definition of a degraded HOV lane.

-Despite their potential benefits, HOT lanes are sometimes incorrectly portrayed as "Lexus Lanes."
-The contention is that only higher income drivers that can take advantage of these facilities while lower income drivers must continue to be stuck in traffic.
-As stated in the 2007 Economic Report of the President, one study finds that drivers with higher incomes tend to use HOT lanes more often than lower income drivers, but that lower income drivers rely on toll lanes when on-time arrival at their destination is important.
-A recent survey also finds that support for or opposition to HOT lanes is unrelated to income.
-Therefore, HOT lanes provide choices to all drivers.
+Despite their potential benefits, HOT lanes are often portrayed as "Lexus Lanes" in the media.
+The contention is that only higher income drivers (i.e., only ones that can afford Toyota Lexus-priced vehicles) can take advantage of these facilities, while lower income drivers must continue to be stuck in traffic.
+In the 2007 Economic Report of the President, one study found that drivers with higher incomes may indeed tend to use HOT lanes more often than lower income drivers, but that lower income drivers certainly rely on toll lanes when on-time arrival at their destination is important.
+Other more recent surveys found that support for, or opposition to, HOT lanes is more related to time savings, and less related to income.
+It is the position of the U.S. DOT that HOT lanes provide direct choices and direct benefits to the subject users, and indirect benefits to non-users, e.g., by removing vehicles from the G-P lanes and using excess capacity in the HOV lanes.

-The goal is to set the occupancy requirement at a level that will encourage the use of carpooling, vanpooling, and transit services without overloading the capacity of the HOV lane.
+The HOV/HOT goal is to encourage the use of carpooling, vanpooling, and transit services, and to allow toll-paying customers to fill excess capacity and enjoy a more reliable trip, all without overloading the capacity of the HOV lane.

 Additional factors to be considered in connection with HOV to HOT conversion include public acceptance, toll schedule/structures, the cost of the tolling infrastructure and operating strategies, use of revenues generated from the project, identifying qualifying vehicles, and methods to restrict use.